Ranjithanbu/hall-booking-Api/Readme.md

 this app deployed in rendor.com

 deployed URL `https://hall-booking-api-9wn5.onrender.com`
+#### To get available rooms
+we have make get call for this URL `https://hall-booking-api-9wn5.onrender.com/api/avilablerooms`

 #### Creating New Room
 ----------------------
-To create a new Room we have to enter `https://hall-booking-api-9wn5.onrender.com/create_room` this URL in postman using post call method and  we have to pass the payload like
+To create a new Room we have to enter `https://hall-booking-api-9wn5.onrender.com/api/create_room` this URL in postman using post call method and  we have to pass the payload like

 ```
 {"capacity":100,